No pain, no gain with the American Express Platinum card

 Sign up bonus

-When you spend £2,000 within the first three months of membership, you will earn a whopping sign up bonus of 30,000.
+When you spend £4,000 within the first three months of membership, you will earn a whopping sign-up bonus of 30,000.
 This is the best deal there is in the UK, however other cards offer up to 26,000 with much lower fees.
 For instance, the premium British Airways AMEX card has an annual fee of £195 and a sign up bonus of 25,000 (26,000 if you use this referral link).
-Alternatively, the American Express Gold has an annual fee of £120, but this is waived in the first year.
-As long as you spend £2,000 within two months you will earn 20,000 American Express rewards points on this card (22,000 if you use this referral link).
+Alternatively, the American Express Gold has an annual fee of £140, but this is waived in the first year.
+As long as you spend £3,000 within three months you will earn 10,000 American Express rewards points on this card (12,000 if you use this referral link).

-Remember, this is the same as an American Express Gold card.
-It is a charge card and thus the balance needs paying off in full each month.
+Remember, this is a charge card and thus the balance needs paying off in full each month.
+If you fail to do so you forfeit your membership reward points for the month so it could be a costly mistake.

 Ongoing American Express membership rewards